samvermette/SVPullToRefresh/README.md

 ## Under the hood

-SVPullToRefresh extends `UIScrollView` by adding new public methods as well as a dynamic properties (thanks [@seb_morel](http://twitter.com/seb_morel)!.
-It uses key-value observing to track the scrollView's `contentOffset`, which removes the need for the view to be linked to the `UIScrollViewDelegate` protocol.
+SVPullToRefresh extends `UIScrollView` by adding new public methods as well as a dynamic properties.
+It uses key-value observing to track the scrollView's `contentOffset`.

 ## Credits

 SVPullToRefresh is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVPullToRefresh/contributors).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/samvermette/SVPullToRefresh/issues/new).
 If you're using SVPullToRefresh in your project, attribution would be nice.

-Big thanks to [@seb_morel](http://twitter.com/seb_morel) for his [Demistifying the Objective-C runtime](http://cocoaheadsmtl.s3.amazonaws.com/demistifying-runtime.pdf) talk, which permitted the level of abstraction found in SVPullToRefresh.
-Hat tip to [Loren Brichter](http://twitter.com/lorenb) for inventing such a great UI mechanism.
+Big thanks to [@seb_morel](http://twitter.com/seb_morel) for his [Demistifying the Objective-C runtime](http://cocoaheadsmtl.s3.amazonaws.com/demistifying-runtime.pdf) talk which really helped for this project.
+Hat tip to [Loren Brichter](http://twitter.com/lorenb) for inventing pull-to-refresh.